AlexanderKosik/software_design/content/project/impl_1/impl_1.md

 --- Select file for transmission | Ctrl+C to terminate ---
 ```

-You can test your network settings and file transmission on your local machine by using `rcp_print_server.py`.

 ![](images/client_sim.png)

-By starting the `rcp_print_server` it will open port `20.001` and wait for connection.
-The connection can be established by using `rcp_send`.

 The ip address *127.0.0.1* is the so called loopback address and can be used to send data over network your own system.